homebrewltd/ichigo/README.md

 ## Dataset

+We provide 3 different version of the processed data for model training, converted to the Llama3 format and ready for fine-tuning:
 | Date       | HF Checkpoint                                   | Tokens |
 |------------|-------------------------------------------------|--------|
 | 📅 2024-07-19 | 🔗 [Instruction-Speech-Full](https://huggingface.co/PY007/TinyLlama-1.1B-Chat-v0.1) | 🔢 1.35B |